Designing a thermodynamically stable and intrinsically ductile refractory alloy: Declarations

 \subsection{Funding}

 We acknowledge the use of the computing resources at High Performance Computing Environment (HPCE), IIT Madras.
-This work was supported by Ministry of Education (formerly known as Ministry of Human Resource Development), Government of India, Grant number: SB20210844MMMHRD008277.
+This work was supported by Ministry of Education (formerly known as Ministry of Human Resource Development), Government of India (grant numbers: SB20210844MMMHRD008277, SB20210824PHMHRD008488, and SB20210993MMMHRD008470).